header-langage

 Brute Force Search vs Integer Programming

-In other words, brute force search is like reading through every word in the dictionary to find a word.
+In other words, brute-force search is like reading every word in the dictionary to find a word.
 Integer programming is like flipping directly to the page starting with that letter.
-You don't need to check all possibilities; you just need to describe "what a valid answer looks like" and then let the algorithm find pricing that violates the rules.
+You don't need to check all possibilities, you just need to describe "what a valid answer looks like," and then let the algorithm find violations of the rules.

-The original text mentions that the research team analyzed data from April 2024 to April 2025:
+The original text mentioned that the research team analyzed data from April 2024 to April 2025:

 • Checked 17,218 conditions